How we help members with financial difficulties

 - help with mental health.

-We’re committed to sharing our unique approach to social innovation with all interested parties.
-We’ve already shared with Government, charitable foundations and other financial services organisations committed to social responsibility.
+We’re committed to sharing our Grounded Innovation approach to social innovation with all interested parties.
+We’ve already shared with the Government, charitable foundations and other financial services organisations committed to social responsibility.

 Specialist support service